ATLAS Design System

 Very often, we find that design guidelines alone fail to answer these reoccurring fundamental questions.
 How can we establish a better channel to communicate with the development team at MeridianLink?

-The 4-man product design team at MeridianLink built out a design system and achieved two goals:
+I led a small team of product designers at MeridianLink and built out a design system.
+The design system achieved two goals:

 Established better communication between the design and development teams to eliminate reoccurring design questions